In the DNA double helix, the two antiparallel strands are held to... | Study Prep in Pearson+

 1

-Understand the structure of the DNA double helix: it consists of two strands running in opposite directions (antiparallel) that pair through specific interactions between nitrogenous bases.
+Understand the structure of the DNA double helix: it consists of two strands running in opposite directions (antiparallel) with a sugar-phosphate backbone on the outside and nitrogenous bases on the inside.

-Recall the types of bonds present in DNA: phosphodiester bonds link nucleotides within a single strand, while interactions between strands involve different types of bonds.
+Recall the types of chemical bonds and interactions in DNA: covalent bonds (phosphodiester bonds) link nucleotides within a single strand, while interactions between strands are non-covalent.

-Identify that phosphodiester bonds are covalent bonds connecting the sugar and phosphate backbone within the same strand, not between strands.
+Identify that phosphodiester bonds are covalent bonds connecting the sugar of one nucleotide to the phosphate of the next within the same strand, not between strands.

-Recognize that ionic bonds between phosphate groups are unlikely between strands because phosphate groups are negatively charged and repel each other.
+Recognize that the two strands are held together by hydrogen bonds formed specifically between complementary nitrogenous bases (adenine with thymine, guanine with cytosine).

-Conclude that the strands are held together primarily by hydrogen bonds between complementary nitrogenous bases (adenine pairs with thymine, and guanine pairs with cytosine), which provide specificity and stability to the double helix.
+Conclude that the primary interaction holding the two antiparallel strands together is hydrogen bonding between complementary bases, not covalent or ionic bonds.

 Watch next